 Makemake is a dwarf planet.

-Makemake is one of five planets recognised as a dwarf planet.
+It is one of five planets recognized as a dwarf planet.
 The other four are Eris, Ceres, Pluto and Haumea.

-The International Astronomical Union decides the rules to what makes a planet.
-If they do not fit the criteria they were giving the name of a dwarf planet.
+The International Astronomical Union (IAU) decides the rules to what makes a planet.
+If they do not fit the three criteria required, they were giving the name of a dwarf planet.

-The Three factors required to be called a planet are, firstly it has to orbit the Sun, secondly its size and finally it has to be able to clear the area around its orbit by pushing objects out of its way with its impressive size and gravity.
+The three criteria required to be called a planet by the IAU are, firstly, it has to orbit the Sun, secondly, its shape should resemble a ball like figure, and thirdly, it must to be able to clear the area around its orbit, by pushing objects out of its way with its impressive size and gravity.

 Makemake is the fourth closest dwarf planet to the Sun.